Can You Dismiss Your Chapter 7 Bankruptcy After You've Filed?

 You Can't Dismiss a Chapter 7 If Creditors Will Suffer

 The moment you file for Chapter 7 bankruptcy, all of your assets become property of the bankruptcy estate under the control of the appointed bankruptcy trustee.
-The trustee must sell your nonexempt property—the property you're not entitled to keep—to pay your unsecured creditors.
+(11 U.S.C. § 541(a).)
+The trustee must sell your nonexempt property—the property you're not entitled to keep because it isn't protected by a bankruptcy exemption—to pay your unsecured creditors.

-If you own nonexempt assets that can be sold to pay your creditors, the creditors will be prejudiced (negatively affected) by dismissal of your Chapter 7 bankruptcy.
+For instance, suppose you own nonexempt assets that can be sold to pay your creditors.
+In that case, the creditors would be prejudiced (negatively affected) by the dismissal of your Chapter 7 bankruptcy.
 They won't get paid.
-In that case, the court will typically not allow you to dismiss your case unless you can show cause and an alternative way to satisfy your creditors.

 Obtaining Court Permission to Dismiss in Chapter 7

 In bankruptcy court, your financial interests will be of lesser importance than those of your creditors.
-That's not to say that you'll never receive permission to dismiss your case—it can happen.
-However, in most cases, the court will deny your request for dismissal unless you have a compelling reason and can show that you can pay your creditors outside of bankruptcy.
+Typically, the court won't allow you to dismiss your case unless you have a compelling reason (show cause) and an alternative way to satisfy your creditors.
+That's not to say that you'll never receive permission to dismiss your case.
+It can happen.

 Converting to Chapter 13 When You Can't Dismiss in Chapter 7

-If you have nonexempt assets, converting your case can allow you to keep your property and pay back a portion of your debts through a Chapter 13 repayment plan.
+One benefit of converting is that if you have nonexempt assets, converting your case can allow you to keep your property and pay back a portion of your debts through the plan.
+Another benefit of converting is that filers have the right to dismiss a Chapter 13 case.

 Get Professional Help